-PARENT'S IEP INPUT SURVEY Pa rent's Name: Date: Stı ıdent's Name: Те acher's Name: Ple ease complete the following items and return this form to the above teacher at the school: 1.
-How does the child participate in home jobs/tasks (stays on task, etc.)?
-2. How does he/she interact or get along with family members/classmates/teachers?
-3. What are some areas or activities that your child needs to improve or did not complete successfully at home or school that you would like to get some support for him/her?
-4. What were some activities that your child did complete successfully or did well at home or at school?
-5. Other comments, questions, suggestions.
+PARENT'S IEP INPUT SURVEY

+Parent's Name: Date: Stı Student's Name: Te Teacher's Name: Ple Please complete the following items and i return this form to the above teacher at the school: 1. .
+How does the child participate in hom e jobs/tasks (stays on task, etc.)?
+2. 2.
+How does he/she interact or get along with family members/classmates/teachers?
+3. your child needs to improve or did not complete ou would like to get some support for him/her?
+4. What were some activities that your elsewhool? hild did complete successfully or did well at home or at 5.
+5. Other comments, questions, suggestion ns.